2004Scape/Client2/README.md

 How to use:
 1. Run `npm run build` and then `npm run bundle` in the server, this copies all required files to `../Client2/public`.
 2. A save dialog will open on logout, you should save to `/public/data/players`.
-3. Optional: To host on github uncomment the lines starting with `!/public` marks in the [.gitignore](.gitignore).
+3. Optional: To host on github uncomment the lines starting with `!/public` in the [.gitignore](.gitignore).

 Combined with WebRTC connections you'll be able to host servers using just your browser by manually exchanging a message for each peer.
 Players that want to join will have to be on world 998 which won't start a web worker server.